ibmresilient/resilient-community-apps/fn_cve_search/README.md

     * Select Browse and all other inputs are empty results all the vendor list from Database
     * Select Browse with vendor name given returns all the products associated with the vendor
-    * Select Browse with Vendor, Product name given returns all the vulnerabilities associated with given vendor's product, and no of results returned will be limited by given date range and `max_results_display` flag.

  2. Search :
     * Select Search with all other inputs are empty results all the vendor list from Database
-    * Select Search with Vendor name given returns all the vulnerabilities associated with given vendor and no of results returned will be limited by given date range and `max_results_display` flag.
+    * Select Search with vendor name given returns all the vulnerabilities associated with given vendor and no of results returned will be limited by given date range and `max_results_display` flag.
-    * Select Search with Product name given returns all the vulnerabilities associated with given product and no of results returned will be limited by given date range and `max_results_display` flag.
+    * Select Search with product name given returns all the vulnerabilities associated with given product and no of results returned will be limited by given date range and `max_results_display` flag.
-    * Select Search with Vendor, Product name given returns all the vulnerabilities associated with given vendor's product, and no of results returned will be limited by given date range and `max_results_display` flag.
+    * Select Search with vendor, product name given returns all the vulnerabilities associated with given vendor's product, and no of results returned will be limited by given date range and `max_results_display` flag.

  3. Specific CVE ID
-    * Select Specific CVE ID Option from CVE Search Criteria with CVE ID of Vulnerability, returns data related to specific CVE ID & populates into CVE table.
+    * Select Specific CVE ID option from CVE Search Criteria with CVE ID of Vulnerability, returns data related to specific CVE ID & populates into CVE table.

  4. Last 30 CVES